-"4.4 Why is the Normal Curve Normal?
+Why is the Normal Curve Normal?

 The primary significance of the normal distribution is that many chance phenomena are at least approximately described by a member of the family of normal probability density functions.
 If you were to collect a thousand snowflakes and weigh each one, you would find that the distribution of their weights was accurately described by a normal curve.
 If you measured the strength of bones in wildebeests, again you are likely to find that they are normally distributed.
 Why should this be so? [...]
 It turns out that if we add together many random variables, all having the same probability distribution, the sum (a new random variable) has a distribution that is approximately normal. [...]
 This result is formally called the Central Limit Theorem, and it provides the theoretical basis for why so many variables that we see in nature appear to have a probability density function that approximates a bell-shaped curve.
-If we think about random processes with individually small effects.
-The sum of all these random components creates a random variable that converges on a normal distribution regardless of the underlying distribution of processes causing the small effects."
-Denny and Gaines 2000, pp. 82-3.
+If we think about random biological or physical processes, they can often be viewed as being affected by a large number of random processes with individually small effects.
+The sum of all these random components creates a random variable that converges on a normal distribution regardless of the underlying distribution of processes causing the small effects.
+(Denny and Gaines [2000], pp. 82-3)